mikeoleary/mikeoleary.github.io/docs/_posts/2023-11-01-how-i-deploy-ocp.md

 ---

 Like many posts, this one is going to be quick and rough.
-- Today is Nov 2, 2023, and the [latest release of OpenShift](https://access.redhat.com/support/policy/updates/openshift#dates){:target="_blank"} is cuurently version 4.14.
+- Today is Nov 2, 2023, and the [latest release of OpenShift](https://access.redhat.com/support/policy/updates/openshift#dates){:target="_blank"} is curently version 4.14.
 - If you want a specific version of OpenShift, [click here](https://access.redhat.com/solutions/5149581){:target="_blank"}.

 ### My previous work with Openshift